 Note that this is the diet I followed when healing my acid reflux and heartburn.
 This is not a SIBO diet.
 No matter which one you’re healing, be sure to talk to your doctor about your own diet, since we are all different.

-Remove the following foods when you’re healing GERD
+stop eating these foods when you’re healing gerd

 - Caffeine (coffee, tea, soda, chocolate, etc.)